LukeGrahamLandry/RustyRayTracer/README.md

 ## Stuff to extend

-- transpile the test specs into c++
-  - better to use lye and compile to lye but i don't feel like finishing that right now so just use python for compiler
 - compile the yml image specs from book
 - think about what nicer interfaces to use for the lye api
   - like the "fluent API" transformation chaining example from book